LineageOS/lineage_wiki/_includes/templates/device_install.md

 5. Sideload the LineageOS `.zip` package but **do not reboot to system** before you read/followed the rest of the instructions!
     * On the device, select "Apply Update", then "Apply from ADB" to begin sideload.
     * On the host machine, sideload the package using: `adb -d sideload filename.zip`.
+        {% include alerts/note.html content="If you have an usb storage attached to the phone, there is also an option \"Apply Update\" > \"Choose from usb\".
+This is a useful alternative if `adb sideload` is not working." %}
 {%- endif %}
 {%- if current_branch >= 20 and device.is_ab_device %}
         {% include alerts/specific/tip_ab_reboot_recovery.html %}